gilesknap/mciwb/docs/tutorials/05a-modules.rst

 .. code-block:: python

-   from mciwb import Direction, Item, get_client, polygon
+   from mciwb.imports import Direction, Item, get_client, polygon

 ``import`` allows us to access code from other modules.